jeluard/semantic-versioning/README.md

   --check,-c              Check the compatibility of two jars.
   --diff,-d               Show the differences between two jars.
   --excludes EXCLUDE;...
 Semicolon separated list of full qualified class names
-                          to be excluded.
+						  or party qualified class names with wild cards to be excluded.
   --help,-h               Show this help and exit.
   --includes INCLUDE;...
 Semicolon separated list of full qualified class names
-                          to be included.
+						  or party qualified class names with wild cards to be included.
   --infer,-i              Infer the version of the new jar based on the previous
                           jar.